taocpp/json/README.md

 [![Coverage](https://img.shields.io/coveralls/taocpp/json.svg)](https://coveralls.io/github/taocpp/json)
 [![Issues](https://img.shields.io/github/issues/taocpp/json.svg)](https://github.com/taocpp/json/issues)

-The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object as well as conversions from and to JSON string representation.
-It also serves as a fully functional real-world example application for the [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/ColinH/PEGTL).
+The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object, support for JSON Pointers as well as conversions from and to JSON string representation.
 It is designed for correctness and simplicity, and strives for speed through minimalism (rather than complicated optimisations).

 ## Features

+* [RFC7159], [ECMA-404]: The JavaScript Object Notation (JSON) Data Interchange Format
+* [RFC6901]: JavaScript Object Notation (JSON) Pointer
 * Numeric values are stored as `int64_t`, `uint64_t` or `double` internally.
 * Standard containers `std::string` for JSON strings, `std::vector< tao::json::value >` for JSON arrays, and `std::map< std::string, tao::json::value >` for JSON objects.
-* Indirect JSON values via non-owning pointers for object sharing.
 * No memory allocations by the JSON value class itself (the wrapped standard containers perform their memory allocations normally).
+* Indirect JSON values via non-owning C++ raw pointers for object sharing.
+* Construction of objects and arrays via `std::initializer_list`.
 * Allows construction of JSON value objects from arbitrary user-defined data-types with specialised traits class template.
-* Construction of objects and arrays via `std::initializer_list`.
 * C++11 literal operator for JSON values.
-* RFC 6901: JavaScript Object Notation (JSON) Pointer

 ## Status

 The core JSON value class is implemented and working.

 The conversions from and to JSON string representation are finished and achieve a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.
+This also serves as a fully functional real-world example for the [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/ColinH/PEGTL), which is used for parsing JSON string representations.

 Some parts of the API are still under discussion and development and might change and/or be extended before the first release.